The Pallid Bat Is Now California’s Official State Bat | Cal Parks

 Bats have a long life span — up to 40 years — and typically raise just one pup a year.
 This low birth rate makes their populations particularly vulnerable to disruptions like humans encroaching on their habitat and climate change.
 As bat populations in California are rapidly declining, recognizing their role in the ecosystem becomes increasingly critical for their survival.

-Designating an official state bat will help people recognize bats' importance and encourage them to appreciate, study, and protect these creatures.
+Having a designated official state bat helps recognize their’ importance and encourages people to appreciate, study, and protect these creatures.

 What is SB 732; Who is the author?